 How do I apply?

-Please visit the MS in Global Health admissions webpage for detailed application instructions.
+Please visit the How to Apply page for detailed application instructions.

-Is GRE or GMAT score required for entry into the program?
+Is a GRE or GMAT score required for entry into the program?

 No standardized test scores are required.
 However, applicants may choose to submit GRE or GMAT scores to supplement their application.